Trivadis/LocalizationWithNgxTranslate/README.md

 #### ICU (plurals, genders and more)

 To achive localization of ICU's a custom pipe is needed.
-You can use the [`TranslateSelectorPipe`](https://github.com/raphibolliger/AngularNgxTranslate/blob/master/src/app/pipes/TranslteSelectorPipe.ts) implementation of this project
+You can use the [`TranslateSelectorPipe`](https://github.com/raphibolliger/AngularNgxTranslate/blob/master/src/app/pipes/TranslteSelectorPipe.ts) implementation of this project.

 ```html
 <span>